swift-server/guides/docs/concurrency-adoption-guidelines.md

 The guidance here will evolve as Swift Evolution proposals for Custom Executors are proposed, but don’t hold off adopting Swift Concurrency until custom executors “land” - it is important to start adoption early.
 For most code we believe that the gains from adopting Swift Concurrency vastly outweigh the slight performance cost actor-hops might induce.

-### Reduce use of Swift NIO Futures as “Concurrency Library“
+### Reduce use of SwiftNIO Futures as “Concurrency Library“

-Swift NIO currently provides a number of concurrency types for the Swift on Server ecosystem.
+SwiftNIO currently provides a number of concurrency types for the Swift on Server ecosystem.
 Most notably `EventLoopFuture`s and `EventLoopPromise`s, that are used widely for asynchronous results.
 While the SSWG recommended using those at the API level in the past for easier interplay of server libraries, we advise to deprecate or remove such APIs once Swift 6 lands.
 The swift-server ecosystem should go all in on the structured concurrency features the languages provides.
 For this reason, it is crucial to provide async/await APIs today, to give your library users time to adopt the new APIs.

 Some NIO types will remain however in the public interfaces of Swift on server libraries.
 We expect that networking clients and servers continue to be initialized with `EventLoopGroup`s.
 The underlying transport mechanism (`NIOPosix` and `NIOTransportServices`) should become implementation details however and should not be exposed to library adopters.

 ### SwiftNIO 3

-While subject to change, it is likely that Swift NIO will cut a 3.0 release in the months after Swift 6.0, at which point in time Swift will have enabled “full” `Sendable` checking.
+While subject to change, it is likely that SwiftNIO will cut a 3.0 release in the months after Swift 6.0, at which point in time Swift will have enabled “full” `Sendable` checking.

-Do not expect NIO to suddenly become “more async”, NIO’s inherent design principles are about performing small tasks on the event loop and using Futures for any async operations.
+You should not expect NIO to suddenly become “more async”, NIO’s inherent design principles are about performing small tasks on the event loop and using Futures for any async operations.
 The design of NIO is not expected to change.
-It is crucial to its high performance networking design.
-Channel pipelines are not expected to become “async”.
+Channel pipelines are not expected to become "async" in the Swift Concurrency meaning of the word.
+This is because SwiftNIO is, at its heard, an IO system, and that poses a challenge to the co-operative, shared, thread-pool used by Swift Concurrency.
+This thread pool must not be blocked by any operation, because doing so will starve the pool and prevent further progress of other async tasks.

+I/O systems however must, at some point, block a thread waiting for more I/O events, either in an I/O syscall or in something like epoll_wait.
+This is how NIO works: each of the event loop threads ultimately blocks on epoll_wait.
+We can’t do that inside the cooperative thread pool, as to do so would starve it for other async tasks, so we’d have to do so on a different thread.
+As such, SwiftNIO should not be used _on_ the cooperative threadpool, but should take ownership and full control of its threads–because it is an I/O system.

+It would be possible to make all NIO work happen on the co-operative pool, and thread-hop between each I/O operation and dispatching it onto the async/await pool, however this is not acceptable for high performance I/O: the context switch for _each I/O operation_ is too expensive.
+As a result, SwiftNIO is not planning to just adopt Swift Concurrency for the ease of use it brings, because in its specific context, the context switches are not an acceptable tradeoff.
+SwiftNIO could however cooperate with Swift Concurrency with the arrival of "custom executors" in the language runtime, however this has not been fully proposed yet, so we are not going to speculate about this too much.

 The NIO team will however use the chance to remove deprecated APIs and improve some APIs.
 The scope of changes should be comparable to the NIO1 → NIO2 version bump.
 If your SwiftNIO code compiles today without warnings, chances are high that it will continue to work without modifications in NIO3.